Jeff Nordgaard: Basketball career

 He played college basketball for the Green Bay Phoenix at the University of Wisconsin–Green Bay.
 He finished his college hoops career in March 1996 and in May was named "Basketball Man of the Year" in Wisconsin.
 Nordgaard was drafted by the Milwaukee Bucks in the second round of the 1996 NBA draft.
 He began his professional career in Europe, spending the 1996–97 season with two clubs, Dijon (France) and Patronato Bilbao (Spain 2nd).
 The following season he briefly played for the Bucks before finishing the season with the CBA's Fort Wayne Fury.

 Nordgaard then returned to Europe, first going to Viola Reggio Calabria in Italy for the 1998–99 season, where he was a teammate of future NBA star Manu Ginóbili.
 The next season he returned to France with Besançon BCD.
 Nordgaard briefly returned to America in 2000 with the Indiana Legends in the ABA before signing a contract that brought him back to France with Chalon.

 In 2001 Nordgaard went to Poland, joining Anwil Włocławek.
 He then moved to Polonia Warsaw in 2003.
 Nordgaard was especially well-traveled in the 2004–05 season, first returning to Italy to play for Roseto, transferring to Greek power Olympiacos, and ending the season back at Polonia.
 The following year he signed with another Polish club, Prokom Trefl Sopot, and stayed there through the 2006–07 season.
 Nordgaard moved to AZS Koszalin for the 2007–08 season and decided to stay for the 2008–09 season.

 Personal life

-During his time in Poland, Nordgaard took out Polish citizenship, and played for the Polish national team.
-On February 15, 2003, a son, Dawson John Nordgaard, was born to Jeff and Alexis Nordgaard.
+During his time in Poland, Nordgaard gained Polish citizenship, and played for the Polish national team.
+On February 15, 2003, Nordgaard and his wife Alexis had a son, Dawson John.
+In 2005, another son, Langdon, was born.
+His sister Chari also played basketball at University of Wisconsin–Green Bay.
+Nordgaard's nephew Kon Knueppel currently plays for the Charlotte Hornets.